 Public Records Request Administrative Policy

-The purpose of this document is to establish the policy that the Library will follow in order to provide full access to public records, fullest assistance to requestors, and timely responses as required by RCW 42.56.100, while at the same time protecting public records from damage or disorganization, preventing disclosure of exempt or confidential information, and preventing excessive interference with other essential functions of the Library.
+To establish the policy that Sno-Isle Libraries (Library) will follow in order to provide full access to public records, assistance to requestors, and timely responses as required by RCW 42.56.100, while at the same time protecting public records from damage or disorganization, preventing disclosure of exempt or confidential information, and preventing excessive interference with other essential functions of the Library.

 This policy applies to all Library employees and officials, including the Library Board of Trustees.